happypeter/githome/wiki.md

     - https://www.youtube.com/watch?v=g73-6j3Yzl8

 ## Plumbing: Drain and Sewer
-- plumbing plan/the design, V2:  https://happypeter.github.io/githome/imgs/20210419/3.jpg
+- plumbing plan/the design, V2:  https://happypeter.github.io/githome/imgs/20210420/5.jpg
   - NO.1 toliet vent, it is also for septic tank
   - NO.2 45degree turn
   - NO.3 45degree turn
   - NO.4 45degree turn
+  - NO.5 cleanout
-  - NO.5 45degree turn
+  - NO.6 45degree turn
+    - Fittings: 110mm a 45degree
-  - NO.6 Outdoor 90 degree turn and cleanout place.
+  - NO.7 45degree turn
-    - Fittings: a 110 cleanout, a wye and a 45degree
+    - Fittings: 110mm a 45degree
+  - NO.8 cleanout and water pump inlet
+    - Fittings: 110mm a cap
-  - NO.7 vent on the wall, also for exhaust fan, end of main plumbing vent.
+  - NO.9 vent on the wall, also for exhaust fan, end of main plumbing vent.
     - Fittings: a 50mm vent mesh screen, 4 way Tee.
-  - NO.8 Main P, shared by all floor vents, the cleanout of the P is the toliet floor drain
+  - NO.10 Underground P, shared by all floor drains, the inlet of the P is the toliet floor drain which also serve as cleanout
     - Fittings: 75mm P trap
-  - NO.9 P joins main drain pipe here. vent goes undergroud to the wall
+  - NO.11 P joins main drain pipe here. vent goes undergroud to the wall
-    - Fittings: 75mm a 90degree elbow, a san tee, 45degree, 110mm wye with a
+    - Fittings: 75mm a 90degree elbow, a san tee, 45degree, 110mm wye reduced to
-      75mm arm(PVC110*75).
+      75mm(PVC110*75).
-  - NO.10 shower drain pipe overpass main drain pipe.
+  - NO.12 shower drain pipe overpass main drain pipe.
     - Fittings: None.
-  - NO.11 kitchen pipe goes in there.
+  - NO.13 kitchen pipe goes in there.
 50mm pipe.
     - fittings: 50mm, 90degree elbow, San Tee,  50mm to 75mm connector.
-75mm 45degree+Wye
+75mm 45degree x 2
     - Don't use san tee for the vertical connect, if water reach the bottom here https://youtu.be/bbqZ12QhoY4?t=191.
+  - NO.14 kitchen pipes join main drain line
+    - fittings: 75mm 45degree, 110mm wye reduced to 75mm(PVC110*75)
-  - NO.12 vanity, A 50mm P trap setup.
+  - NO.15 vanity, A 50mm P trap setup.
     - Fittings: 50mm, a 90degree elbow, a P trap, a san tee, a 45degree+wye,
-  - NO.13 vanity drain line joins main drain here
+  - NO.16 vanity drain line joins main drain here
     - Fittings: 50mm 45degree + `PVC110*50` Wye

 - drain pipe length